openbible-io/en_ult/README.md

   * *nomikos* "**expert in the Jewish law**"
   * *grammateus*  "**scribe**"
   * *egeneto de*, *kai egeneto*  "**It came about**" (See: "Sentence-initial or preverbal *and*" above).
   * *idou* "**Behold**" (when used in normal narrative passages or in narrative embedded in direct speech.
 In conversational passages, translate  *idou preferably* as, "**look**," "**see**," "**see here**," or at need as something else suitable for signaling that what immediately follows in the text is prominent.
-Some conversational contexts may make it almost impossible to give any translation at all of *idou.* – However, in direct reported speech of God or his angel, you may use "**behold**," especially if it lends more dignity in English to the divine words than "look" or "see," etc., would do.
+Some conversational contexts may make it almost impossible to give any translation at all of *idou.* – However, in direct reported speech of God, his angel, or his prophet, use "**behold**," since it lends more dignity in English to the divine words than "look" or "see," etc., would do.
   * *anthropos*  (ASV: man, men) When referring to humanity in general, use "**mankind**."
   * *Messiah*  This term sometimes appears in the NT in transliterated Greek.
 In this case, this term should be translated, "**Messiah**."
   * *Xristos* "**Christ**" or "**the Christ**" (the definite article is appropriate if the term is being clearly used as a title; Paul often seems to use *Xristos *  as a second name for Jesus, but at times he clearly uses it as a title).